gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

   3 are not expected as they are used during DTLS handshake.

 * Cipher Suit:
-: 2 bytes cipher suit identification for the DTLS 1.3 Cipher suit used to identify the DTLS AEAD algorithm to perform the DTLS record protection.
+: 2 bytes cipher suite identification for the DTLS 1.3 Cipher suite used to identify the DTLS AEAD algorithm to perform the DTLS record protection.
   The cipher suite is fixed for a (SCTP Association, Key) pair.

 * Write Key, Sequence Number Key and IV:
-: The cipher suit specific binary object containing all necessary information for protection operations.
+: The cipher suite specific binary object containing all necessary information for protection operations.
 The secret will used by the DTLS 1.3 client to encrypt the record.
-Binary arbitrary long object depending on the cipher suit used.
+Binary arbitrary long object depending on the cipher suite used.

 Reply : Established or Failed